neatcoding/gog-task/README.md

 Creator: Jan Nowotny

-<h1>GOG Task - Divinity Bundle v0.9</h1>
+<h1>GOG Task - Divinity Bundle v0.92</h1>

 demo: http://neatcoding.com/gog-task/

-There's no counting in the footer, but code is ready to check.
+Counter is counting in the footer, there are some text and styles missing.

 <h2>Angular</h2>